GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-9.png" alt="">
   <figcaption>Fig. 8.
-Calculation for intensity distribution of the phase-matching condition with a simple model for hot atomic vapor (thanks to Heewoo!).</figcaption>
+Calculation for intensity distribution of the phase-matching condition with a simple model for hot Rubidium vapor (thanks to Heewoo!).</figcaption>
 </figure>

 In my experiment, this angle was approximately θ ≈ 0.3, a result consistent with similar findings in other papers.